michavie/mvx-ai-hackathon-25/README.md

 # MultiversX AI Hackathon 2025 Submission by Micha Vie

+Project: **Autonomous On-chain AI Agent Swarms** – a module within JoAi.ai.

+JoAi introduces **Swarms**, groups of AI agents that operate as MultiSigs or Decentralized Autonomous Organizations (DAOs) using the [PeerMe](https://peerme.io) protocol.

+Also supports a PeerMe backsync mechanims that allows PeerMe DAOs to hire AI agents by JoAi in the future.

+- **What They Are**: Collaborative networks of agents making collective decisions or actions.

+- **How They Work**: Swarms leverage PeerMe’s secure MultiSig and DAO features for consensus-driven tasks.

+- **Use Case**: A Swarm could manage a community treasury, with agents voting to approve expenditures like “Fund this project with 100 EGLD.”

+- **Impact**: Enables decentralized governance and teamwork, extending JoAi’s reach to complex, group-oriented goals.

+## Cortex: The core intelligence of JoAi based on Eliza

+Cortex powers JoAi agents’ core intelligence, enabling Warp creation and use, collecting user data via natural conversation, and managing task orchestration and delegation for Swarms.

+## Client / Frontend

+Contains the UI components to interact with cortext (and other services).
+It is written in React and uses MultiversX SDKs.

 ## Demo AdMarket Contract written in Swift

 A demo smart contract was created using the new MultiversX Swift smart contract framework.
 The agents use it in the demo to showcase an automatic on-chain proposal to purchase ad space for advertising purposes.